susindaran/Replayer/README.md

-jmx_rampUpPeriod | Ramp up period for Jmeter jmx_loopForever | Boolean setting to either infinitely loop through the requests or not jmx_loopCount | Number of times the requests should be looped through if jmx_loopForever is false
+jmx_rampUpPeriod | Ramp up period for Jmeter jmx_loopForever | Boolean setting to either infinitely loop through the requests or not jmx_loopCount | Number of times the requests should be looped through if jmx_loopForever is false jmx_binPath | Path to the bin folder in the jmeter distribution